EpicMorg/docker/linux/advanced/zabbix/latest/snmptraps/README.md

 # Zabbix snmptraps images

 These are the only official Zabbix snmptraps Docker images.
-They are based on Alpine Linux v3.12, Ubuntu 20.04 (focal), 22.04 (jammy), CentOS Stream 8 and Oracle Linux 8 images.
+They are based on Alpine Linux v3.12, Ubuntu 20.04 (focal), 22.04 (noble), CentOS Stream 8 and Oracle Linux 8 images.
 The available versions of Zabbix snmptraps are:

     Zabbix snmptraps 4.0 (tags: alpine-4.0-latest, ubuntu-4.0-latest, centos-4.0-latest)
     Zabbix snmptraps 4.0.* (tags: alpine-4.0.*, ubuntu-4.0.*, centos-4.0.*)